Wisconsin Court Records

 Are Juvenile Criminal Records Open to the Public?

 Juvenile criminal court records in Wisconsin are confidential records, which means they are not available to the public for viewing.
-This confidentiality is for record for offenders from the age of 16 and below.
+This confidentiality is for the record for offenders aged 16 and below.
 And 15 and below for traffic violation offenses.
-However, certain individuals can view the records if they complete a request for its release, and the juvenile court judge approves after reviewing it.
+However, certain individuals can view the records if they complete a request for their release, and the juvenile court judge approves after reviewing it.
 Petitions are filed with the juvenile court.
-The Juvenile division charges a statutory fee of $1.25 per page for copies of the records.
+The Juvenile Division charges a statutory fee of $1.25 per page for copies of the records.
 Copies with stamps cost an additional $5.00 (for each document).

 What Records are Automatically Sealed by Wisconsin Statute?

-Juvenile criminal court records are automatically sealed in Wisconsin if the defendant is 16 years and under.
-All other records are accessible to the public except they request for an expungement.
+Juvenile criminal court records are automatically sealed in Wisconsin if the defendant is 16 years or under.
+All other records are accessible to the public except when they request an expungement.
 The court can only approve an expungement if:

 - The crime got a sentence of six years or less